mendix/docs/content/releasenotes/beta-features/index.md

 * Feedback on the quality of the beta feature will be evaluated by the PM
 * When there is a strong desire to take a beta feature into production, please contact your CSM to see if special arrangements are possible

-## 4 Limitations of Beta Features and Products
+## 4 Limitations of Beta Features & Products

 Please take note of the following limitations regarding beta features: